-Many users reported that Bluetooth was missing in their settings.
-First of all, you should check if Bluetooth hardware is indeed present on your device.
-If it is, it means that there isn’t proper configuration because of which you are facing this difficulty.
+First of all, you should check if Bluetooth hardware is indeed present on your device (or your system supports Bluetooth).
+If it is, it means that there isn’t a proper configuration because of which you are facing this difficulty.
 Take a look at the solutions listed down below.

 The most common reason why Bluetooth doesn’t show in Settings is that its service isn’t enabled.
 By default, the service startup type is set as Manual instead of Automatic.
 We can try starting the service again, changing it to automatic and check if this solves the problem.